rkgofiitk/academic-issues.github.io/Topics/kotaSuicides.md

 I have to disagree with the fourth point in Prof. Ramgopal's article.
 The lack of resources for expansion is a myth created by the government of the day.
 It opened up the education sector to private players who needed proper planning.
 AICTE regulated engineering colleges.
 However, an honest educationist would know about the role of AICTE.
 I wish to avoid going into it in further detail.
-AICTE created a set of impractical guidelines, perhaps deliberately.
+AICTE created a set of impractical guidelines, perhaps deliberately so.
 Ultimately, the backdoor recognition system operated from AICTE made the expert evaluation a redundant eyewash.
 It is the politicians who call the shots in controlling engineering education.
 It created a large pool of unemployable engineering graduates.
 Now, we find many colleges are forced to shut down their operations.